Read the blog post on the August Theme – Finance

-- invest in greater efficiency purchases like in cars, appliances, and homes
+- invest in more efficient cars, appliances, and homes

 - divest from fossil fuel – build our own ESG portfolio

-- ask that retirement and saving plans offer ESG options
+- ask that company retirement and saving plans offer ESG options

 - ask that your bank offer green finance products and services

-- choose colleges we send our children to in a vote not only for quality education but also longevity of quality education.
+- choose colleges for our children that provide not only quality education but also longevity of quality education.